 The only way to operate the organ's Setzer system is to trigger the buttons for the Setzer directly via MIDI note on / off messages.
-These messages are on MIDI Channel 15, and sending a message has the same effect as pressing the physical button on the console (MIDI note 0 = C-2).
+These messages are on MIDI Channel 15 (counting from 1-16), and sending a message has the same effect as pressing the physical button on the console (MIDI note 0 = C-2).